2017 MAC men's soccer tournament

-The 2017 Mid-American Conference men's soccer tournament will be the 24th edition of the tournament.
-It will determine the Mid-American Conference's automatic berth into the 2017 NCAA Division I Men's Soccer Championship.
-The tournament will be held November 10 & 12 on the campus of Western Michigan University, the regular season champion.
+The 2017 Mid-American Conference men's soccer tournament was the 24th edition of the tournament.
+It determined the Mid-American Conference's automatic berth into the 2017 NCAA Division I Men's Soccer Championship.
+The tournament was held November 10 & 12 on the campus of Western Michigan University, the regular season champion.

 Qualification

 The top four teams in the Mid-American Conference based on their conference regular season records qualified for the tournament.